containers/podman-desktop/website/docs/extensions/write/onboarding-workflow.md

 Adding onboarding to an extension is as simple as writing JSON in the `package.json`.
 Podman Desktop will convert the JSON object into actual code to render all items.

 Onboarding consists of a title, a description, media (image), an enablement clause, and a list of steps.
+Only the title, enablement clause, and the steps are mandatory, as they constitute the minimum information required to define a workflow.
 Before getting into the details, let's examine the JSON schema.

 ```json
 {